e-Spirit/fsxa-pwa/README.md

 import { Image, RichTextElement } from 'fsxa-api'
 ```

-and the final result looks like this:
+The final interface looks like this:
 ```typescript
 interface Payload {
   st_headline: RichTextElement[]